kipchirchiralb/JavaScript-C2-23/string-asssingments.md

 Reverse string: Write a function that takes a string as an argument and returns the string reversed.
 You can use string methods such as split(), reverse(), and join() to accomplish this task.

 Longest word in a string: Write a function that takes a string as an argument and returns the longest word in the string.
-You can use string methods such as split(), sort(), and length to accomplish this task.
+You can use string methods such as split(), and length to accomplish this task.

 ##### Write a JavaScript program that analyzes a given paragraph and performs the following tasks: